-The Corporation has opted to use OSD in 2020 and Itemized Deduction in 2019.
+The Corporation has opted to use OSD in 2022 and 2021.
 The presentation of the Statements of Comprehensive Income reflects the "Gross Income" which was the basis in computing the OSD to arrive at the taxable income.
 Direct expenses incurred to provide the services as provided in Section 4 of RA 16-2008 was presented as a deduction from the gross revenue.